 Practice fine motor skills by rescuing the elf’s jingle bells from the snow.

-If you like to get messy, how about some Christmas themed oobleck or even some candy cane flavoured oobleck.
+If you like to get messy, how about some Christmas themed candy cane flavoured oobleck?

-How about making some sparkly ice?
-Be sure to let it melt a little before playing, remember very cold ice can be sticky.
+sparkly ice is a lovely sensory science idea.
+Make sure to let it melt a little before playing, as cold ice can be sticky.

 How about a game of match the Christmas smell to the Christmas spice using play dough?